-This is something like what I’m planning to file with my local federal district court if we can get enough people interested in the idea, and if our politicians refuse to comply with our more polite requests:
+I’d love to file something like this with my local federal district court …if I can get enough people interested in the idea:

 Andrew Horning, Plaintiff